stroiman/go-dom/README.md

 ## Project status

-The current state of the project is, you can start a "browser" connected to a Go `http.Handler` (the intention is to use the root handler, that you normally expose on a TCP port; not a route, but feel free to do whatever you want).

-The browser can open an HTML file, execute included scripts (remote scripts are downloaded).
-The DOM is exposed as native Go objects, allowing the test code to inspect or modify them, and JavaScript can also be executed from Go code.

-Only a very minimal subset of the DOM specification is implemented.

-- HTML parsing is done in 2 steps
-  - Step 1 parsing of HTML using [x/net/html](https://pkg.go.dev/golang.org/x/net/html)
-      - Using `x/net/html` gives HTML rendering (i.e., support for `outerHTML`) out of the box.
-      - Libraries exist implementing XPath on top of this.
-  - 2nd pass into my own structure
-    - `x/net/html` does not have the interface that a Browser wants, so I wrap this to provide the browser DOM both to JavaScript and Go.
-    - The library doesn't support the insertion steps, e.g., when a `<script>` is connected to the DOM, it should be executed (simplified).
+The browser is currently capable of loading an simple HTMX app; which can fetch new contents and swap as a reaction to simple events, such as click.

+The test file [htmx_test.go](./browser/scripting/htmx_test.go) verifies that content is updated.
+The application being tested is [found here](./browser/internal/test/README.md).

-- Embedding of v8 engine.[^4]
+Client-side script is executed using the v8 engine.[^4]
-  - Expose the native Go objects to JavaScript

 ### Memory Leaks

-The current implementation is leaking memory for the scope of a "Browser".
-I.e., all DOM nodes created and deleted for the lifetime of the browser will stay in memory until the browser is ready for garbage collection.
+The current implementation is leaking memory for the scope of a browser `Window`.
+I.e., all DOM nodes created and deleted for the lifetime of the window will stay in memory until the window is actively disposed.

 The problem here is that this is a marriage between two garbage collected systems, and what is conceptually _one object_ is split into two, a Go object